Learning Difficulties (Scotland)

 The Salvesen Mindroom Centre, formerly known as Mindroom, is a Scottish charity that combines research, education and outreach support for families living with learning difficulties.
 The centre works in collaboration with the University of Edinburgh on research into learning difficulties.

 The first survey closed on the 30 September 2017.
-828 research questions were submitted as part of a first survey conducted last summer.
-Following analysis, these have been summarised into 40 questions.
+828 research questions were submitted.
+Following analysis, they were summarised into 40 questions.

 Phase 2 Shortlisting Survey

-We now need children and young people with learning difficulties, their parents and carers and professionals working alongside them to select their top 10 research priorities from the shortlist of 40.
+A shortlisting survey then opened, where children and young people with learning difficulties, their parents and carers and professionals working alongside them selected their top 10 research priorities from the shortlist of 40.
+This closed on 18 May 2018 after being completed by 361 people.